Alicia Adler of the NABC on the export of blueberries to China: "August and September will be an optimal window for export this year"

 Good production season in the United States

-Currently, North America just wrapped up their season in California and is heading into the peak of their season in Oregon.
+Currently, North America has just finished its season in California and is heading into the peak of its season in Oregon.
 “Oregon and Washington are two of the largest blueberry exporting states, and the Pacific Northwest is well positioned to take advantage of the Chinese market this year.
 Washington, Michigan and New Jersey are harvesting and will peak in late July and early August.
 Then British Columbia will harvest at the end of the Washington season in August and early September,” Adler continues.

-This year's Florida season was hit hard by the pandemic, but luckily other growing areas haven't been as affected.
-“Florida farmers were hit hard in March, just as the economy ground to a halt.
-But since then, demand has picked up and we're seeing a very strong frozen market right now.
-He foodservice is still having problems, but demand in retailers it has been very good for fresh blueberries and records have been broken for frozen ones.
-Right now, the focus is on making sure we can continue to harvest and maintain a safe environment for everyone in the industry,” Adler concludes.
+This year's Florida season was hit hard by the pandemic, but other growing areas, fortunately, have not been as affected. «Florida farmers were hit hard in March, just as the economy ground to a halt.
+But since then, demand has recovered and we are seeing a very strong frozen market at the moment.
+He foodservice is still having problems, but demand in retailers It has been very good for fresh blueberries and records have been broken for frozen ones.
+Right now, the focus is on making sure we can continue harvesting and maintaining a safe environment for everyone in the sector,” concludes Adler.

 Photo: US Highbush Blueberry Council